Jdevv96/dailyDoesIt-Tracker/README.md

 # dailyDoesIt-Tracker
-This is a simple to-do list app built with Vue.js, HTML, CSS, and JavaScript.
+This is a to-do list app, built with Vue.js.
 The app allows users to keep track of tasks they need to complete by organizing them into two categories: work and home.
 The app also has a tracking feature that allows users to see the number of overall/completed tasks in each category.

 ## Adding a Task